karlseguin/http.zig/readme.md

 ```

 # Websocket
 http.zig integrates with [https://github.com/karlseguin/websocket.zig](https://github.com/karlseguin/websocket.zig).
-When `httpz.upgradeWebsocket` is called and suceeds, the provided `Handler` is initialized and the the socket is handed over to the websocket read loop within a separate thread.
+When `httpz.upgradeWebsocket` is called and succeeds, the provided `Handler` is initialized and the socket is handed over to the websocket read loop within a separate thread.

 When using websocket.zig standalone, your Handler's `init` function gets a 3rd parameter: a websocket.Handshake.
 With the http.zig integration, `init` does not get a handshake; you should validate the `*httpz.Request` before calling `upgradeWebsocket`.